top of page

 Length of Reading: Pages

 There were no humans in the Americas up until about 16,000ish years ago (although estimates vary widely).
 When and how humans migrated to North America, depends upon who you ask.
 In his book, Loewen recommends the following.
 Put students in groups of 2-3.
 Have each group conduct internet research on a particular field of study and how experts in that field explain the migration of people to North America.
 Then have students put their findings into their own words and present.
-For a list of those fields of study interested in the migration, click the blue button below
+For a list of those fields of study interested in the migration, click the button below.

 Marie's Dictionary